An easy recipe for crispy baked chicken thighs. Crispy skin, juicy meat and flavorful spices combine to create chicken

 “Mom,” declared The Picky Eater after having a few bites, “These are so crispy and juicy!
 They’re just as good as fried chicken!”

 Baked chicken thighs – tender, Juicy and very flavorful, are my favorite chicken recipe.
-Or maybe my second favorite, right after chicken wings, which happen to have the perfect ratio of skin to meat.
+Or maybe they are my second favorite, right after chicken wings, which happen to have the perfect ratio of skin to meat.

 They delight with a super crispy, seasoned skin, and with juicy, succulent meat.
 It’s chicken perfection!
 In fact, they are so good, that these days, when I buy chicken, I almost always choose bone-in, skin-on thighs.

 I don’t buy rotisserie chicken anymore.
-We just end up fighting over the thighs, and then I get stuck with the dry chicken breast that no one wants.
+My family of four just ends up fighting over the thighs, and then I get stuck with the dry chicken breast that no one wants.
 Well, I usually end up using it in this stuffed poblano peppers recipe so it’s not all bad. 🙂

 The ingredients you’ll need

-You’ll only need a few simple ingredients to make this tasty chicken recipe (the exact measurements are listed in the recipe card below.
+You’ll only need a few simple ingredients to make baked chicken thighs.
+The exact measurements are listed in the recipe card below.
 Here’s an overview of what you’ll need:

 How to bake chicken thighs

 It’s so easy!
 Scroll down to the recipe card for the detailed instructions.
 Here are the basic steps:

-1. Your first step is to arrange the thighs in a single layer on a baking sheet fitted with a wire rack.
+1. Your first step is to arrange the thighs in a single layer on a baking sheet lined with parchment paper.

-Generously spray the chicken pieces with olive oil (or brush them with melted butter) and sprinkle them with the seasonings.
+2. You then generously spray the chicken pieces with olive oil (or brush them with melted butter) and sprinkle them with the seasonings.
 After I season them, I like to give them another quick spray of oil.

 3. The final step is to bake the chicken until the meat is juicily cooked through and the skin is browned and crispy.
 This should take about 45 minutes in a 400°F oven.

-If you feel like it, you can go through the trouble of browning the skin in a skillet before baking.
-But it’s tedious, and I find it’s unnecessary.
+If you feel like it, you can go through the trouble of browning the skin in a skillet on the stovetop before baking.
+But it’s quite tedious, and I find it’s unnecessary.
 I honestly never bother.
 The oven does a great job of browning the skin.